Realize the potential of HSA tax benefits

 Thanks to three separate tax benefits, your Health Savings Account (HSA) can help you be prepared to pay for short- and long-term health care expenses.

-Graphic shows triple tax advantages: 1.
+Graphic shows What is the potential triple tax advantage?: 1.
 Tax-free contributions.
 You can contribute pre-tax dollars via payroll deductions and any contributions you make directly to your account could be tax deductible.
 2. Tax-free growth.
 Any interest or earnings from your account grow tax-free.
 3. Tax-free withdrawals.
 You can pay for qualified health care expenses on a tax-free basis.

 Tax-free contributions